JoshuaFox/JoshuaFox.github.io/_posts/2020-06-15-cluster-cloner.md

 subtitle: Introducing a new tool for cloning clusters between the Google, Azure, and Amazon clouds.
 bigimg:

-tags: [gke eks aks aws azure googlecloud ]
+tags: [gke, eks, aks, aws, azure, googlecloud ]
 ---
 Kubernetes makes it easy to orchestrate the pods that run your applications.
 But what about the clusters that the pods run on?
 These need a lot more hands-on care to configure correctly across the clouds, and in particular, to clone a configuration of a cluster from one cloud to another.